 Ezra & Gil’s one of the many Manchester Coffee Spots that popped up in 2015.
-In Ezra & Gil’s case, it’s in good company, sitting on the corner of Hilton and Newton Streets, almost equidistant between TAKK and Foundation (which I still haven’t visited with my Coffee Spot hat on).
+In Ezra & Gil’s case, it’s in good company, sitting on the corner of Hilton and Newton Streets, almost equidistant between TAKK and Foundation Coffee House (which I finally visited a mere 18 months later).
 The likes of Fig + Sparrow and North Tea Power are also nearby.
 You could do a coffee-crawl taking in all five, while walking less than ½ km!

 I discovered Ezra & Gil, which opened in late July, primarily through social media, where I was tempted by picture after picture of some lovely-looking food.
 Unsurprisingly, Ezra & Gil is as much about the food as it is about the coffee, as well as selling a range of groceries on the side.
 In this respect, it reminded me of Bridport’s Soulshine Café.
 Ezra, by the way, is Hebrew for “helper”, while Gil means “happiness”.